 We’re excited to introduce the biggest addition to Kitely since Kitely Market: Organizations.
 Organizations are a way to create a virtual grid inside Kitely.
 Use our new offering to take advantage of Kitely’s robustness and advanced management tools and avoid having to deal with the technical complexity of running a standalone grid.

 Organizations enable you to create and manage your own users, with precise control over which worlds they can visit and what they can do in-world.
-It also provides you with administrative capabilities that enable you to manage groups of users and worlds with unprecedented ease.
+They provide administrative capabilities that enable you to manage groups of users and worlds with unprecedented ease.

 Kitely’s Organizations are designed for companies, educators, roleplaying groups, and any other collection of people that has its own members and needs to control what they can do in-world.